moskv08/Super-Hero-Generator/README.md

 - Deployment: Contains all **bash scripts** to build and deploy Lambda functions via the **AWS CLI**.
 - Functions: Contains the actual business logic
 - Releases: Packaged and ready to deploy functions are stored here (not pushed).
-- Tests: Unit Test implemented with Mocha & Chai.
+- Tests: Unit Test implemented with Mocha & Chai and are following the "Should" Guide.

 ### AWS Configuration